When Creating A Measure What Formula Language Do You Use

 TOTALYTD(SUM(Sales[Sales Amount]), Dates[Date])

-This measure calculates the Year-to-Date sales amount, resetting each year based on the 'Date' column in the 'Dates' table.
+This measure calculates the Year-to-Date sales amount, resetting each year based on the 'Date' column in the 'Dates' table And that's really what it comes down to..

 Pros of DAX:

-• Power BI Integration: Seamlessly integrated with Power BI, a leading BI platform.
+• Power BI Integration: easily integrated with Power BI, a leading BI platform.

 • Powerful Calculations: Can handle complex calculations and data manipulation.